JohnAlJazz/Messenger-encryptor/README.md

 # messenger-encryptor
-This is a messenger encryptor.
+Messenger encryptor.

-The messenger handles various source => destination messages as follows:
+The messenger encrypts messages and sends them to different destinations.

+Messages sources:
-  - cmd to stdout
+  - User via cmd
-  - file to stdout
+  - Read from a file

+Messages destinations:
-  - file to file
+  - Screen
-  - file to remote server over TCP
+  - A file
-  - cmd to remote server over TCP
+  - Remote user, over TCP

+New encryptions can be injected to the messenger factory/